ePages-de/ePages-wordpress-plugin/README.md

 = 0.1 =
 * Use the plugin to sell products from your ePages shop on WordPress.

-# SITe-Wordpress
+## Installation for developers
 The ePages WordPress plugin enables you to integrate [SITe](https://github.com/ePages-de/site) into your Wordpress blog / page.

-## Installation for developers

   - Setup